 Skip to main content

-Growing up, whenever my mum made stuffed courgettes (zucchini), she never let anything go to waste.
-After scooping out the cores, she would turn them into something just as delicious, like this simple yet flavourful tart.
-It always felt like a little extra treat, made with love and care.
+This is one of those recipes that always makes me think of grandma and our family meals.
+Growing up, whenever she made stuffed courgettes (zucchini), she never let anything go to waste.
+After scooping out the cores, she’d turn them into something just as delicious... like this simple, flavourful tart.
+It always felt like a little extra treat, made with so much love.

-Now, every time I make this recipe, it takes me right back to those comforting family meals.
-It’s the kind of dish that feels special yet effortless, perfect for a relaxed picnic on the beach, a lazy lunch in the garden, or a cosy meal at home.
-The courgettes turn beautifully soft and sweet, pairing perfectly with tangy goat cheese and rich black olive tapenade.
-And with flaky puff pastry as the base, it’s one of those meals that looks impressive but couldn’t be easier to make.
-I hope it brings you as much comfort and joy as it brings me!
+Every time I make it now, it takes me right back to those warm, comforting moments around the table.
+It’s the kind of dish that feels special without being fussy... perfect for a relaxed picnic on the beach, a lazy lunch in the garden, or a cosy meal at home.
+The courgettes turn soft and sweet, pairing beautifully with tangy goat cheese and rich black olive tapenade.
+And with flaky puff pastry as the base, it looks impressive but is really so easy to make.

 Ingredients: